lel99999/TechnologyStaging/aurora_documentation/SettingUpPython.md

 ```

-To install any packages that are needed for the project (NOTE: separate multiple pacages with a space)
+To install any packages that are needed for the project (NOTE: separate multiple packages with a space)

 ```
 # python 2.7
 pip install wsgiref boto

 # python 3.x
 pip3 install wsgiref boto
 ```

 To check, which packages have been installed, use 'pip freeze'

 ```
 $pip freeze
 boto==2.3.0
 wsgiref==0.1.2
 ```

 #### To exit the virtual environment